ProjectMilestonegroupL/MilestoneProject/README.md

 - To train models much quicker, switch to a GPU runtime (*Runtime -> Change runtime type -> GPU*)
 - Copy the Colab notebook to your Google Drive (*File -> Save a copy in Drive*) so that your changes to the training notebook persist.
 - All files with the exception of the training notebook (`train.ipynb`) get deleted when your session terminates.
 Make sure to download all the relevant files (e.g. submissions, trained models, logs) before ending your session.
-- It is not possible for multiple people to edit a Colab notebook at the same time.
-To avoid this issue, wait for your teammate to terminate their session before beginning to work on the notebook, or work on a copy and combine your changes afterwards.